mdbergmann/cl-gserver/README.md

 ##### Synchronous ask

-At last an example for the synchronous `ask`. `ask-s` is insofar similar top ask that it provides a result to the caller.
+At last an example for the synchronous 'ask', `ask-s`.
+It is insofar similar to `ask` that it provides a result to the caller.
 However, it is not bound to `reply` as with `ask`.
 Here, the return value of the 'receive' function is returned to the caller, and `ask-s` will block until 'receive' function returns.
+Beware that `ask-s` will dead-lock your actor when `ask-s` is used to call itself.
 Let's make an example:

 ```elisp